By the Curious Scribbler

 I am in correspondence with the Bodleian to reclaim Gwynfryn for Wales!

-Dorothea Jones can, will a little effort still be traced.
+Dorothea Jones can, with a little effort still be traced.
 She was born one of twin girls on 18 March 1828 at Gwynfryn to William Tilsley Jones and his wife Christiana.
 Already in the household was an older brother, William Basil Tickell Jones who was later to become Bishop of St Davids.
 He was the only child of an earlier marriage to Jane Tickell of Cheltenham.
 In the following ten years six further children were born to Christiana but it must have been a harrowing time: between 1835 and 1838 five children died, including Dorothea’s twin Christiana, and her nearest sister Josephine.
 Perhaps such a childhood fosters a robust attitude to death.

 Dorothea Jones is one of the few women to have been awarded her own entry in the Dictionary of Eminent Welshmen by T.R.
 Roberts published in 1908.
 In it there is a reference to another of her books, which is described due to a misprint as “The Other’s Story”.
 It took a bit more searching to find this, but the result was gratifying, as I at last came across “The Otter’s story” by ‘The Author of ‘Friends in Fur and Feather’, ‘Sick and in Prison’ Etc., Etc.’.
 It was published in 1880 in London, also with a pretty blue and gold tooled cover, and is dedicated in print ‘Affectionately and gratefully inscribed by the writer to her brother William Basil, Bishop of St David’s’.
 This too is in the Bodleian and attributed to Olive Thorne Miller!